rico345100/gulp-react-boilerplate/readme.md

 # gulp-react-boilerplate
-Boilerplate for developing React App with Browserify and Gulp.
+Boilerplate for developing React App with Browserify and Gulp, with Server Side as Express with Browser-Sync.

 ## What is this?
-It is a just boilerplate for developing React Application with Browserify + Gulp.
+It is a just boilerplate for developing React Application with Browserify + Express + Gulp + Browser-Sync.

 ## Features
+- Express
 - Livereload (feat.
 Browser-Sync)
 - SASS compiling
 - JS/CSS/HTML minification on production build